Jollywatt/typst-fletcher/src/paths.typ

-/// Shorten a path at the start or end by subpath/segment index
+/// Shorten a path from either end by subpath/segment index and $t$-parameter
-/// and $t$-parameter (not by path length, see `cetz.path-util.shorten-to` for that).
+/// (not by path length, see `cetz.path-util.shorten-to` for that).
 #let trim-path(
   /// CeTZ drawable, a dictionary containing key `"segments"`. path,